Thank you for agreeing to speak at the American Association of Law Libraries 107th Annual Meeting and Conference

-in Seattle, July 13-16, 2013.
+in San Antonio, July 12-15, 2014.
 We welcome your expertise and want to make your participation in the Annual Meeting and Conference a successful one.
 This handbook provides important information that will assist you in preparing and delivering your presentation.
 Included are administrative details and a description of the audience you will be addressing, as well as some pointers on preparing written materials and using audiovisuals.
 The Annual Meeting Program Committee

 thanks you for participating in the Annual Meeting and Conference.